Tuscany Landscape Photography

 - Spend most of the day outdoors seeking out the best light, colours and images

 - Our professional photography leader will guide and encourage

 The 3-star Hotel Albergo Palazzuolo is set in a peaceful location in the countryside surrounding the village of San Quirico, and is very convenient for the local amenities.
 This family owned hotel was originally an attractive farmhouse, extended on both sides to incorporate the bedrooms.
-An attractive terrace, partly covered, overlooks the pool and has excellent views to the gentle hills of Montalcino.
-The hotel offers good standards of service and comfort and has a relaxing atmosphere after your day’s walking.
+The property has excellent views to the rolling hills of Montalcino and offers good standards of service and comfort with a relaxing atmosphere after your day’s walking.